lambda2/rice_cooker/README.md

 For example, the `api.example.org/unicorns?range[age]=21,42` url will return all the unicorns which are between **21** and **42** years old.

+### Searching

+The `search` parameter is a hash allowing searching for a field, as a key, on one or several, comma-separated, values.
+Only the fields containing the given search(es) will be returned (internally, safely executes a `WHERE field LIKE '%SEARCH%'` query).

+For example, the `api.example.org/unicorns?search[color]=e` url will return all the unicorns with a color containing the letter '**e**'.

 ## Specification